Student Finance CalculatorSFC

 The LLE matters less if you:

-• Are 18 and going straight to a standard 3-year degree (very little changes)
+• Are 18 and going straight to a standard 3 year degree, because very little changes

 • Are over 60 (new age cap on tuition loans)